-Through his mother, Margaret Sinclair, he is a direct descendant of the Bernard family from County Cork.
+Through his mother, Margaret Sinclair, Mr. Trudeau is a direct descendant of the Bernard family from County Cork.
 In 1661 Francis Bernard married Mary Freake and had a large family consisting of 6 daughters and 2 sons.
 Francis died in 1689 defending Castlemahon against a Jacobite attack in the Williamite Wars.
 Prime Minister Trudeau is descended from their younger son, Arthur Bernard, who was High Sheriff of Cork in 1697 and M.P. for Bandon from 1713-14.

-Want to learn more about researching your family history and the amazing work the Irish Family History Centre do?
+Would you like to learn more about researching your family history and the amazing work the Irish Family History Centre do?
 Then click here to find out how you can discover your Irish roots!